Don Bosco's Mysterious Dog

 On another occasion, Don Bosco heard someone running behind him.
 He looked back and saw a man coming at him with an uplifted club.
 Don Bosco started to run and reached a slope in the road where several more men were waiting for him at the bottom.
 He switched directions and punched his pursuant in the stomach.
 As the man doubled over in pain, his fellow henchmen came running with clubs in their hands.
 When the thugs surrounded Don Bosco, Grigio appeared with a blood-curdling howl.
 He circled round and round his master, revealing his ferocious smile.
 As the gang dispersed like flies, Grigio accompanied Don Bosco home to safety.

 “John, please don’t go out,” urged Mama Margarita, “you know how dangerous it is after dark.”
-Nonetheless, Don Bosco had to attend to an urgent matter.
+Yet, he had to attend to an urgent matter.
 He reassured his mother, saying he would take some of the students to walk with him.
 As they went out, who should they find stretched out in front of the gate?
 Grigio, the faithful.
 The gatekeeper tried shooing him away, to no avail.

 “Oh, it’s you Grigio,” Don Bosco exclaimed, “Fine.
 The more the merrier.
 Come along; let’s go.”
 Curiously, Grigio refused to budge, and even growled at Don Bosco.
 One of the boys gently kicked the dog, and Grigio let out a terrifying bark.
 When Don Bosco tried to slip past him, the dog stood up and prevented him.
 Upon seeing this, Mama Margarita told her son, “Don’t go out John; if you won’t listen to me, at least listen to that dog; he has more sense than you have.”
 About fifteen minutes later, a neighbor came to the Oratory and said that three or four dangerous men were lurking in the neighborhood.
 Once again, Grigio spared Don Bosco’s life.